-Culture & Communication on End of life is a one-day workshop designed for staff working in community hospitals, nursing homes or long-term care settings.
+Culture & Communication on End of Life is a one-day workshop designed for staff working in nursing homes.
 It aims to improve end-of-life care by enhancing communication skills so staff, at all levels, are better able to engage in discussions with residents about what is really important to them.

 - Seeing things from a resident’s perspective – what matters most to each individual.

 - Exploration of what is involved in good end-of-life care.

 - Communication with residents about future wishes and end-of-life care.

 - Communication with family members about end-of-life care.

 - How to support residents when they are dying.

 At the end of this workshop, participants will: